rschmehl/vplot3d/README.md

 ### Points

-Uses an [SVG marker](https://jenkov.com/tutorials/svg/marker-element.html) to depict the arrowhead.
+Uses [SVG markers](https://jenkov.com/tutorials/svg/marker-element.html) as symbols to depict the points.

 ### Lines and circular arcs

 ### Vectors and arc measures

-Uses [SVG markers](https://jenkov.com/tutorials/svg/marker-element.html) to depict the point.
-To precisely meet the target point with the tip of the arrowhead, the line part of vectors or arc measures are shortened,
+Uses [SVG markers](https://jenkov.com/tutorials/svg/marker-element.html) as symbols to depict the arrowheads.
+To precisely meet the target point with the tip of the arrowhead, the line part of vectors or arc measures are shortened.

 ### Polygons